rogerHuntGauntlet/cco-gauntletv2/Ephors/g.md

 4. I want a PRD automatically generated from my client conversations, so I can start coding immediately without documentation overhead.
 5. I want starter code repositories created based on meeting discussions, so I can begin development with scaffolding already in place.
 6. I want to integrate my existing digital footprint (Google Drive, Dropbox, Twitter, email, calendar) to personalize my CCO, so it better represents my coding style and preferences.
-7. I want to showcase my expertise through my "second brain" profile, so potential clients can discover and hire me based on my actual capabilities rather than just a resume.
+7. I want to showcase my expertise through my "Chief Cognitive Officer" profile, so potential clients can discover and hire me based on my actual capabilities rather than just a resume.

 ## As a Client Looking for a Vibe Coder
 1. I want to interview the AI representations of multiple vibe coders, so I can find someone whose skills and approach match my project needs.